1. Leaning on them too much.

 “You will find him to be glittering with metaphors, rich in analogies, overflowing with illustrations, superabundant in reflections. ...
 You will acquire a vast store of sermons if you read with your note-book close at hand; and as for thoughts, they will swarm around you like twittering swallows around an old gable towards the close of autumn.”

-For forty-three years, I have had the privilege of accessing a wealth of commentary material and delighting as new thoughts swarm around me like twittering swallows!
+For forty-three years, I have had the privilege of accessing a wealth of commentary and Bible study material and delighting as new thoughts swarm around me like twittering swallows!

 SOME TIPS FOR USING COMMENTARIES EFFECTIVELY